 For example, I’m currently building a 6s12p pack using NCR18650B cells.
 I’m getting these for approx £3 a cell.
 That makes the total cost of cells £216, which gets me a 24V/40Ah capacity battery in a fairly small form factor that can give out nearly 80A (my droid barely pulls 10A at full speed!).
 I doubt I could fit enough SLA batteries in my droid to get that, and a similar capacity of LiFePO4 would set me back about £800.
 Even taking into account the cost of a spot welder (which can be used many times of course) its double the price.

 One thing I haven’t covered in this article is a BMS.
-This is a Battery Management System, which monitors the battery, makes sure nothing is going wrong with it, and will cut off the output when the battery gets too low.
+This is a Battery Management System makes sure nothing is going wrong with it, and will cut off the output when the battery gets too low.
 I’m still researching these myself, and will possibly mess with them on my next pack.
 IMHO, if you are keeping an eye on the battery voltage during use and doing periodic balance tests and charges, then a BMS is not necessary.

 Also note that capacity of the cells will drop over time, depending on number of cycles, how deeply they were charged/discharged, and how rapidly they were discharged.
 Take care of the battery, and it will last longer, drain it constantly at high current and it will be dead within a few hundred cycles.